antonror/payment_system/README.md

 From the root of the project directory - simply run:

 `bundle install`
+`yarn install`

-Once that runs you should be able to run the following 2 commands in separate terminal tabs / windows:
+Once that runs you should be able to run the following 3 commands in separate terminal tabs:

 1.  `rails s` - this will start the rails server locally.
 2.  `bin/webpack-dev-server` - this will start to watch and recompile the JavaScripts found in `app/javascript`
+3. `bundle exec sidekiq` for the workers/jobs

+## OR Simply run this command

+  1. `foreman s -f Procfile.dev` (All three command run inside Procfile.dev)

+`There is a csv file in lib/task for testing purpose!`

 ## Technical requirements